aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to FLATOPC" h2="Transform EMLX to FLATOPC within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+For example, you may need to convert emails from EMLX to HTML or HTML to FLATOPC.

+<h2>How Aspose.Total helps for emlx to flatopc conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to FLATOPC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for manipulating emails, documents, and images.
+It includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ API can be used to convert EMLX file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to FLATOPC.
+Both APIs come under Aspose.Total for C++ package.

+Using Aspose.Total for C++, you can easily convert emails from EMLX to HTML and then export HTML to FLATOPC.
+It is a powerful and reliable solution for email conversion.
+It is easy to use and provides a comprehensive set of features for manipulating emails, documents, and images.
+Moreover, it is a cost-effective solution as it comes with a single package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}